SuperSteelYT/AdvancedFreedomMod/README.md

 # AdvancedFreedomMod
-An alternate version of TotalFreedomMod, a modification created by Madgeek1450 and Prozza.
+An alternate version of TotalFreedomMod, a modification for the Total Freedom Minecraft Server created by Madgeek1450 and Prozza.

 Welcome to SuperSteelYT's alternate version of TotalFreedomMod!